YuriiTkachuk/pages-templates/src/fairytaledigestcouk/fairytaledigestcouk.md

 <center>[![Black Wolf by HunterxColleen](../../assets/images/fairytaledigest_wolf.png)](http://www.deviantart.com/art/Black-Wolf-160415263)
 </center>

- “My!
-What big eyes you have, Grandma!” she said in surprise.
+  <b>“My!
+What big eyes you have, Grandma!”</b> she said in surprise.

- “All the better to see you with, my dear!” replied the wolf.
+ <b>“All the better to see you with, my dear!”</b> replied the wolf.

- “My!
-What big ears you have, Grandma!” said Little Red Riding Hood.
+ <b>“My!
+What big ears you have, Grandma!”</b> said Little Red Riding Hood.

- “All the better to hear you with, my dear!” said the wolf.
+ <b>“All the better to hear you with, my dear!”</b> said the wolf.

- “What big teeth you have, Grandma!” said Little Red Riding Hood.
+ <b>“What big teeth you have, Grandma!”</b> said Little Red Riding Hood.

- “All the better to eat you with!” growled the wolf and pounced on her.
+ <b>“All the better to eat you with!”</b> growled the wolf and pounced on her.

 **L**ittle Red Riding Hood screamed and the woodcutters in the forest came running to the cottage.
 They beat the Big Bad Wolf and rescued Grandma from the cupboard.
 Grandma hugged Little Red Riding Hood with joy.